SMKhaled74/ELK-Stack/README.md

 	![#62](./Files/%2362.png)
 	![#96](./Files/%2396.png)

-	- Run the [playbook](./Files/metricbeat-playbook.yml), and navigate to [http://20.70.27.244:5601](./Files/Metricbeat.png) (ELK-VM public IP) to check that the installation worked as expected.
+	- Run the [playbook](./Files/metricbeat-playbook.yml), and navigate to [http://20.70.27.244:5601](./Files/Metricbeat.png) (screen shot) to check that the installation worked as expected.